cfhirsch/adventofcode2023/README.md

 ### Part One:
 Not that difficult.
 I read each map into a char array.
 Then I went through each column to find potentional pivot points for a reflection, and similarly for each row.

+### Part Two:
+This part tripped me up for a bit.
+The insight I was missing was that, for a given mirror, once the smudge was removed, the original AND new reflections could both be present.
+So I needed to modify the code from part one; instead of looking for a reflection (or null if no reflection of the given orientation exists), I needed to return a list of reflections.
+For each mirror I had to check if there was a reflectoion in the list that didn't match what I found prior to removing the smudge.

 ## Dec 14

 ### Part One: